 What is the maximum HIP benefit I can earn each month?

 Depending on the size of your household, you can earn up to an additional:

 per month on top of your regular monthly benefits.

 Where can I earn HIP benefits?

 You can earn HIP by shopping at participating farmers markets, mobile markets, farm standsand CSA farm share programs throughout the state, and buying HIP eligible fruits and vegetables.
-HIP benefits cannot be earned at other food stores such as supermarkets, convenience stores, or bodegas, however you can spend your earned HIP benefit at these locations on any future SNAP purchase.
+HIP benefits cannot be earned at other food stores such as supermarkets, convenience stores, however you can spend your earned HIP benefit at these locations on any future SNAP purchase.
 Availability of HIP at farmers’ markets and farm stands is currently limited, but is expanding rapidly—check MassGrown’s HIP map often or call Project Bread’s FoodSource Hotline at 1-800-645-8333 to find farmers’ markets, farm stands, mobile markets, and CSAs near you that can currently process HIP.

 What foods can I buy to earn HIP?

 HIP eligible foods are fresh, canned, dried and frozen fruits and vegetables without added sugar, salt, fats or oils.
 For example, onions, pears, broccoli, fresh herbs, canned tomatoes, applesauce, frozen berries, and dried mushrooms, are all HIP foods.
 Food items that do not qualify include vegetable and fruit juices (including apple cider), creamed or sauced vegetables, dried spices and herbs.
 Vegetable seeds and starter plants for your garden (e.g., tomato seeds or tomato plants) are also eligible for HIP.
 You can find a full list of HIP eligible foods here.

 251 Low StreetNewburyport MA 01950